nikomackk/personaltrainerApp/README.md

-The final task of a course.
-Personal-Trainer-App made with React.js for Front-End Programming course.
+The final task of Front-End Programming course at Haaga-Helia University of Applied Sciences.